love-os-architect/love-os-emotion-engine/README.md

 ## Overview
 This repository implements a **Physics-based Emotion Dynamics Model** for AI agents.
-Instead of static prompts ("You are angry"), we simulate the **continuous flow of internal energy** using differential equations (Neural ODE approach).
+Instead of static prompts ("You are angry"), we simulate the **continuous flow of internal energy** using differential equations (Neural ODE / Euler method).

 Based on the Love-OS philosophy:
 $$L = \frac{E}{R}$$